bpshparis/ma/README.md

 ### Deploy application

-> :skull: For deployment to work you need to push your code from the same directory as **manifest.yml**.
+> :warning: For deployment to work you need to push your code from the same directory as **manifest.yml**.

 :checkered_flag: Now you are ready to deploy the application :